North Penn School District

-The North Penn School District (NPSD) is a large, suburban, regional public school district that consists of thirteen elementary schools, three middle schools, and one high school.
-It serves the North Penn Valley, a 42 sqmi area in the Montgomery County suburbs of Philadelphia, Pennsylvania.
+The North Penn School District (NPSD) is a suburban public school district.
+It is composed of thirteen elementary schools, three middle schools, one alternative school, and one high school.
+As of the 2021-2022 school year, it serves 12,783 students the North Penn Valley, a 42 sqmi area in the Montgomery County suburbs of Philadelphia, Pennsylvania.

 The district serves the municipalities of North Wales Borough, Lansdale Borough, Hatfield Borough, Upper Gwynedd Township, Towamencin Township, Montgomery Township, and Hatfield Township.
 The Montgomeryville census-designated place is located in the district.

-Line Lexington, which includes small portions of Hilltown Township and New Britain Township in Bucks County, is also contained in the North Penn School District.
+The district extends into Bucks County, where it includes small portions of Hilltown Township and New Britain Township.

-The district was created by merging smaller, local districts in 1956.
-North Penn High School is today one of the largest traditional public high schools in Pennsylvania.